 You cannot say it’s a new industry because its been around for quite some time however, you can call it a growth industry because yes, it’s still growing.
 In fact, I can see it getting bigger.
-My reason for this is that I can see some remote communities taking advantage of this technology, technology that is improving with better power storage for example.
+My reason for this is that I can see some remote communities taking advantage of this technology, technology that is improving with better power storage and other modern machinery.
 I can also see some large manufacturing plants generating their own power to save on the costs because as we know, power is expensive to buy.
 I cannot say that we are there yet but as costs come down it looks like a viable alternative to what we do now in many cases.

 Seeing wind turbines is common place these days and they are a large part of energy production.
 A wind turbine harnesses wind power to generate electricity.
 The most common is a horizontal axis wind turbine application which have three main components.
 A rotor, which the blades are attached to.
 A gearbox which increases the RPM of the rotor.
 And a generator, that is rotated and produces electricity, power.

 The rotor, which is relatively low speed (low RPM), converts the kinetic energy of the wind to rotate the shaft.
 Based on the length and width of the blade, this is a very powerful force.
 To generate enough power, we need it to be faster, hence the gearbox.
 The gearbox is a speed increaser having a ratio of 92 to 1.
-This powerful and now high speed rotational torque is passed through a coupling which turns the generator to make the electrical power.
+This powerful and now high-speed rotational torque is passed through a coupling which turns the generator to make the electrical power.
 Easy right?

 All of this plus a hydraulic system that allows the blade to tilt/pitch into the wind – much the same as a ships propeller can – and its all in a container called a Nacelle.
 This nacelle sits on top of a tower which can be several hundred feet in the air.
 The whole nacelle is geared so it can rotate or “yaw” into the wind as it’s called.
 As you can imagine, it can get battered by the elements like heat, cold, wet, etc.